fastai/fastai/builds/custom-conda-builds/README.md

 In case there is a new version out there, the recipe was auto-generated with: ```conda skeleton pypi nvidia-ml-py3```, but remember to add `noarch: python` inside `build:`, since by default it'll set it to 'linux-64'.

+## libjpeg-turbo

+See libjpeg-turbo/conda-build.txt

+## pillow

+See pillow/conda-build.txt

 # to test installs cleanup first

     conda uninstall fastai pytorch-nightly pytorch torchvision dataclasses nvidia-ml-py3 pip   uninstall fastai pytorch-nightly pytorch torchvision dataclasses nvidia-ml-py3